EpicPix/zProl/README.md

 Ideas/Proposals for this language create at https://zprol.epicpix.ga/

+## HTTP Api

+You can run zProl online using an api which is on https://zprol.epicpix.ga/api/v1/run

+You have to use the `POST` method with the `Content-Type` set to `application/json`.

+There must be either `code` or `code_url` defined in the json, there is an optional `debug` value when set to `true` it disables optimizations.

+The program result will be in `run` and in `commit` there will be the currently running commit.

 ## Maven Repository

 To use parts of this project like `zprol-parser` you can use my repository